Investor Relations

 • contributions to or on behalf of Political Action Committees (“PACs”), “SuperPACs”, or other political entities organized and operating under 26 U.S.C.
 Sec.
 527 of the Internal Revenue Code (i.e. “527s”); and

-• indirect support of the above through paying for advertisements or other campaign expenses, or by donation of time or supplies.
+• indirect support of the above through paying for advertisements or other campaign expenses, by donation of time or supplies, or through any charitable contributions or sponsorship that could be perceived as connected to a government official.

 Should any employee of the Company desire to seek approval for Company Political Spending, the following provisions shall apply: